 This can be done individually or as a troop depending on access to technology.
-Use a search engine to look up interesting things about the Old Union Cemetery.
+Use a search engine to look up interesting things about the Old Settlers Cemetery.
 Search ideas:

-- Who made the head stones in the cemetery? - Do different shaped headstones have different meanings? - How does a restoration change the cemetery?
+- · Who made the headstones in the cemetery? - · Do different shaped headstones have different meanings? - How does a restoration project change the cemetery?